ardamz/PBL/Project 3 MERN Stack Implementation.md

 ```
 ![Screenshot](https:)

-After the <mark>installation</mark>, i created an index.js file using the touch command and also used the ls command to verify creation of saiod file.
+After the `installation`, i created an index.js file using the touch command and also used the ls command to verify creation of saiod file.

 ```bash
 sudo mysql